Law 972 - Negotiation Theory & Practice (J-Term)

-If you register by the June experiential course deadline, you will be notified as to whether you were admitted by early July and will not be permitted to drop the course after August 25, for any reason.
-Remember that you then must arrive back on campus for class on Tuesday morning, January 3, 2017.
-Please do not register if you are not certain both that you wish to take the class and are willing to return to campus by the morning of January 3.
+The course will be limited to 96 students.
+Students who register will be asked to confirm their enrollment in the course no later than December 1, 2017.
+No drops will be permitted after this date.
+Please do not register if you are not certain both that you wish to take the class and are willing and able to return to campus by the morning of January 3.

-|Law 972 will meet on 1/3, 1/4, 1/5, 1/6, 1/9, 1/10, 1/11, 1/12, 1/13 from 9:00 am - 1:00 pm AND 1/9, 1/11 from 1:30 pm - 3:00 pm in room 1447.
-Enrollment through separate process; deadline June 27, noon.
+|Law 972 will meet on 1/3, 1/4, 1/5, 1/6, 1/8, 1/9, 1/10, 1/11, 1/12, 1/13 from 9:00 - 1:00pm AND 1/8, 1/10 from 1:30 - 3:00 pm in room 1447.
+Enrollment through separate process; deadline TBD.
 See: ENROLL.LAW.UCLA.EDU|

-|Susan Akens / Russell Korobkin||17S||972||DIS 1A||Unscheduled||3.0||No||No|
+|Robert Feldman / Russell Korobkin||18S||972||DIS 1A||Unscheduled||3.0||No||No|

-|Russell Korobkin / Emily Murphy||17S||972||DIS 1B||Unscheduled||3.0||No||No|
+|Russell Korobkin / Elizabeth Scully||18S||972||DIS 1B||Unscheduled||3.0||No||No|

-|Robert Feldman / Russell Korobkin||17S||972||DIS 1C||Unscheduled||3.0||No||No|
+|David Babbe / Russell Korobkin||18S||972||DIS 1C||Unscheduled||3.0||No||No|